The Ultimate Guide to Sea Freight from China to Canada

 Less-than-Container Load (LCL) Shipping

-LCL shipping is an option for businesses that do not have enough goods to fill an entire container.
-This method involves consolidating multiple shipments from different shippers into a single container.
+LCL shipping is ideal for shipments that do not require an entire container.
+This method allows multiple shipments from different customers to be combined into a single container.

 READ MORE: